Abhiraj2310/Kubernetes-EC2-Terraform/README.md

    ```

-4. Modify the `terraform.tfvars` file to customize the cluster configuration.
+4. Modify the  file to customize the cluster configuration.
 You can adjust the number of worker nodes, EC2 instance types, region, etc. according to your requirements.

 5. Review the Terraform plan to ensure everything looks correct: